angyts/hychain-node-guides/README.md

 TODO
 ---
 ### Running your own nodes
-1. Check out the [requirements](https://docs.hychain.com/docs/what-are-node-hardware-requirements), and prepare the machine properly first
+1. Check out the [requirements](https://docs.hychain.com/docs/what-are-node-hardware-requirements), and prepare the machine properly first.
 2. Setting up the machine, and choosing an operating system.
 3. Hardening the machine.
+(TODO a guide on this)
 4. Setup the node according to the operating system of your node.
 [Click here for Linux servers](#setup-for-linux-servers).
 Click here for ARM servers (like raspberry pi).
-Click here for windows servers.
+[Click here for windows servers](#setup-for-Windows-servers).
 Click here for Mac servers.
 ---
 ### Setup for Linux servers
 1. Login to your server.
 Recommend to [learn SSH](https://www.geeksforgeeks.org/ssh-command-in-linux-with-examples/) and login with SSH.